Ruth from Alaska asked: Can Christians defend themselves and their families?

 Let me be clear that this principle involves a Christian’s guilt before God.
 That’s a very different thing from guilt regarding civil laws where you live.
 It’s possible for God to consider you not guilty, but your civil authorities to consider you guilty.
 You need to understand the laws where you live.

 To summarize, God does protect and provide, but He often does that through human agency, especially in and through the family and the body of Christ.
 You should pursue all other reasonable measures such as trying to escape or getting protection by law enforcement.
-But, if the only means of protecting your family from imminent harm by someone intent on harming them is to take that person’s life, God would not consider that murder.
+But, if the only means of protecting your family from imminent harm is to take the life of your attacker, God would not consider that murder.

 Thanks for your question,